alan-turing-institute/hub23-deploy/docs/azure-prereqs/azure-keyvault.md

----
-layout: page
-share: false
-title: "Creating an Azure Key Vault for Hub23"
+# Creating an Azure Key Vault for Hub23
----

 This document walks through the creation of a key vault for the Turing BinderHub (Hub23) and how to save and extract secrets from it.